aaronghosh/Hamming-Code-in-System-Verilog-for-Error-Detection-and-Correction/README.md

 ![image](https://github.com/aaronghosh/Hamming-Code-in-System-Verilog-for-Error-Detection-and-Correction/assets/124378527/d745d730-0a85-4dcb-813a-7b604a1b47e3)

 # Hamming Code Encoder

-This repository contains the encoder part of a Hamming Code project implemented using SystemVerilog.
  The encoder is responsible for adding redundant parity bits to the input data to enable error detection and correction using Hamming Code.

 ## Modules